richardlehane/siegfried/README.md

 - [Linux (64)](https://dl.dropboxusercontent.com/u/48160346/Releases/Linux/Siegfried_Linux64_0_1.zip)

 ### Signature file

 To run Siegfried, you need to have:

 -  an up-to-date signature file (for a description of the Siegfried signature format, see [this wiki page](https://github.com/richardlehane/siegfried/wiki/Siegfried-signature-format)).
-The pre-built packages come with this file ("pronom.gob").
-The signature file should be copied to a "siegfried" directory within your computer's home directory.
+The pre-built packages come with this ("pronom.gob").
+The signature file should be copied to a "siegfried" directory within your computer's home directory (e.g. ~/siegfried or c:\users\richardl\siegfried).
 Alternatively, you can provide a different file location as a flag when using the sieg executable.

 You can also build your own signature file and harvest Pronom reports using the R2D2 tool (it talks to Droid, get it!... and, yes, a protocol droid would have been more appropriate but that name was already taken :().